Rota-Baxter operators on BiHom-associative algebras and related structures: BiHom-(tri)dendriform algebras and BiHom-quadri-algebras

 \section{BiHom-(tri)dendriform algebras and BiHom-quadri-algebras}

 In this section, we introduce the notions of BiHom-dendriform algebra, BiHom-tridendriform algebra and BiHom-quadri-algebra, generalizing the Hom-type structures given in \cite{an,makhloufrotabaxter,makhloufyau}.
-Moreover, we provide some key constructions. \begin{definition} A BiHom-dendriform algebra is a 5-tuple $(A, \prec , \succ , \alpha , \beta )$ consisting of a linear space $A$ and linear maps $\prec , \succ :A\otimes A\rightarrow A$ and $\alpha , \beta :A\rightarrow A$ satisfying the following conditions (for all $x, y, z\in A$):
+Moreover, we provide some key constructions. \begin{definition} A BiHom-dendriform algebra is a 5-tuple $(A, \prec , \succ , \alpha , \beta )$ consisting of a linear space $A$ and linear maps $\prec , \succ :A\otimes A\rightarrow A$ and $\alpha , \beta :A\rightarrow A$ satisfying the conditions